Vyond: History

 On October 19, 2015, it was announced that GoAnimate would migrate from Adobe Flash to HTML5 animation, which allows mobile device compatibility.
-The older, less technological-adaptable themes (or non-business themes) such as Lil' Peepz, Comedy World, Anime, Stick Figure, and Cartoon Classics were retired on January 5, 2016 as they were incompatible with HTML5.
+In that same announcement, it was also announced that the older, less technological-adaptable themes (or non-business themes) such as Lil' Peepz, Comedy World, Anime, Stick Figure, Cartoon Classics, and others would be retired on January 5, 2016, as they were incompatible with HTML5.
 GoAnimate for Schools, however, retained Adobe Flash and the non-business themes until July 26, 2016.
-After Flash Player's removal, people managed to restore the "non-business" themes by using Requestly.

-On November 25, 2014, GoAnimate replaced their free plan, which had limited features, with a trial plan that lasts 14 days.
-After the subscription expires, the ability to create or edit videos is locked until a paid plan is subscribed to.
-All free plan accounts expired on November 25, 2015.
+On November 25, 2014, GoAnimate discontinued their free plan, which had limited features, replacing it with a trial plan that lasts 14 days.
+After a user's subscription expires, the user must subscribe to a paid plan to create or edit videos.
+All free plan accounts expired on November 25, 2015, a year after they discontinued their free plan.
 By the end of 2015, the company had over 50 employees.

-On March 31, 2016, GoAnimate and its school platform GoAnimate for Schools removed the VoiceForge voices.
+On March 31, 2016, VoiceForge voices were removed from GoAnimate and GoAnimate for Schools.

 On May 6, 2018, the GoAnimate platform was renamed Vyond after the company had revealed its launching to occur at an exhibition in San Diego a day later.
-The developer of Vyond remains as "GoAnimate, Inc.".
+The developer of Vyond remains as "GoAnimate, Inc."

 On May 6, 2019, Vyond announced the retirement of the legacy video maker in December 2019, due to support for Adobe Flash ending on December 31, 2020.
 All user accounts defaulted to Vyond Studio on August 14, 2019.

 On May 3, 2023, Vyond announced Vyond Go, an artificial intelligence-based feature in the video maker that generates videos based on user-provided prompts, similar to ChatGPT.
 The first public beta was released on June 28, 2023, and is accessible to all users.
 However, it can only be used 3 times every 24 hours.

-In September 2023, Vyond announced that the Oddcast voices would be removed starting in October 2023.
+In September 2023, Vyond announced that the Oddcast voices would be removed from its platform the following month.

-As of August 17, 2024, in the Free Trial version, users could only make a video up to 3 minutes long and only make videos three times a trial.
+As of August 17, 2024, in the Free Trial version, users can only make 3 videos up to 3 minutes in duration.

+In March 2026, Vyond introduced Storybook as its fourth major animation style, joining the existing Business Friendly, Whiteboard Animation, and Contemporary themes.
+The Storybook theme features a hand-drawn, illustrated aesthetic designed for creative storytelling in corporate and educational settings.
+Simultaneously, the style was fully integrated into the Vyond Character Creator, allowing users to customize characters with specific Storybook-styled clothing, facial features, and body types.